audrey-b/simanalyse/README.md

 ![CRAN downloads](http://cranlogs.r-pkg.org/badges/simanalyse)
 <!-- badges: end -->

-simanalyse is an R package to analyse simulation study data and summarise results.
+simanalyse is an R package to facilitate model comparisons and simulation studies.

 To install the latest development version from [GitHub](https://github.com/audrey-b/simanalyse)